 What’s next?
 For more delicious cold beverages, try our Cookie Crumble and Strawberry cream frappe recipes!

-This simple s’mores frappuccino recipe is one of our favorite Starbucks copycat recipes thanks to its layers of flavor and texture.
+This simple s’mores frappuccino recipe is one of our favourite Starbucks copycat recipes thanks to its layers of flavour and texture.
 It’s the perfect treat to kick off a summer’s day or to sip in front of a fire on a cool evening.
 And it’s no more complicated to make than any smoothie.

 Follow this recipe to enjoy a delicious s’mores frappuccino drink at home, and let us know what you think.
 Does it measure up to the Starbucks version?
 We hope it surpasses it!